skills/github-pages/.github/steps/4-step.md

    date: YYYY-MM-DD
    ---
    ```
    1. Replace `YOUR-TITLE` with the title for your blog post.
    1. Replace `YYYY-MM-DD` with today's date.
 1. Type a quick draft of your blog post.
 Remember, you can always edit it later.
-1. Commit your changes to your branch.
+1. Commit your changes to the `main` branch.
-1. Wait about 20 seconds then refresh this page.
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+1. As you commit your changes Mona will prepare the next step in this exercise!

 <details>
 <summary>Having trouble? 🤷</summary><br/>